axibase/arduino/dataTransmission/README.md

 ```
 ./start_mqtt.sh &
 ```
 This script will start mosquitto-broker and will start sending data to ATSD.
-We expect that mqtt-broker, mqtt-clients and ATSD are running on one server.
-Otherwise you need to modify `start_mqtt.sh` script and set right value of `atsdServer` and `mqttServer`:
+We expect that mqtt-broker, mqtt-clients and ATSD are running on the same server.
+Otherwise you need to modify `start_mqtt.sh` script and set the right value of `atsdServer` and `mqttServer`:
 ```
 atsdServer="localhost"
 mqttServer="localhost"